indigotree/www-bagnallcentre-com/content/therapies/8-week-nutrition-and-lifestyle-change-programme.md

 If you have any queries about your programme or feel you need some additional motivation, Holly will be available to offer support via email between sessions.\*\**

-\* The Bagnall Centre for Integrated Healthcare and Holly Miles Nutrition cannot give advice on medication.
+\* Holly Miles Nutrition cannot give advice on medication.

 \*\* Tanita body composition analysers are not suitable for anyone with an implanted medical device such as a pacemaker.